-Once you’re finished, throw the floss away.
-A used piece of floss contains a variety of bacteria, dental plaque, and harmful particles and won’t be as effective and could leave bacteria behind in your mouth.
+Once finished, throw the floss away.
+Reusing a floss is a mindless choice, as it contains a variety of bacteria, dental plaque, and harmful particles.
+On top of this, and won’t be as effective and could leave bacteria behind in your mouth.

 Consult your dentist to determine the form of dental floss is best for you.
 It is common to experience bleeding gums while flossing for the first few times.
 However, if the bleeding persists in an irregular manner, you should visit your dentist.
 In this case, your dentist would likely recommend that you have your teeth scaled.

-It is also important to remember to thoroughly wash your hands before and after flossing your teeth.
+Still important to know that, because of the potential harm, remember to thoroughly wash your hands before and after flossing your teeth.